codepress/admin-columns/readme.txt

 = 4.6.3 =
 Release Date: April 26th, 2023

+* [Fixed] Fixed the array helper that could throw an error when an array contained an object
 * [Fixed] Re-added deprecated register_group function to prevent fatal errors for third-party plugins

 = 4.6.2 =